 His client list was a broad spectrum of nationally known publications such as Boy’s Life, McGraw Hill and Penthouse.
 He was regularly featured in illustration industry annuals such as Spectrum: The Best in Contemporary Fantastic Art and Society of Illustration Annuals and self published collections such as Aprodisia One and Two.

 Spollen’s work had been the subject of one-man shows at the Staten Island Museum, the Society of Illustrators and included in the acclaimed Robot show at the Norman Rockwell Museum.
 He was also represented in numerous juried group exhibitions.

 Spollen worked on a series of metal and wood sculptures; Images and subject matter ranging from flying ships to airplanes.
-He gathers his materials from the beaches of the small island where he currently resides and from the household pantry.
+He gathered his materials from the beaches of the small island where resided and from the household pantry.
 His art is reminiscent of a simpler time of tin toys, trains, planes, and automobiles, the unbridled bliss that is youth, with a touch of naiveté.

 His love for creating art was matched by his love for being in the classroom, where he urged young minds to create on both the graduate and undergraduate levels.